sandeepkj90/interview_prep/NODE_README.md

 ## **1. First Priority Interview Questions**

-5. Explain the phases of the event loop.

 ### **Explain the difference between `require` and `import` in Node.js**

 In Node.js, both `require` and `import` are used to include modules.
 Here’s a detailed comparison: